yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 One of the fun challenges when writing code for content is to support creativity in a controlled way.
 Reframe.js is a great solve for making embedded content look great on your website.
 Initially, we didn't know if we would be using jQuery for our product at [DSC](https://www.dollarshaveclub.com/) so [FitVids](http://fitvidsjs.com/) was out of the question - which led me down the path of writing some new code.
 The end result was Reframe.js.
 Hope it works well for you if you use it.

-I plan on writing more light weight plugins to solve common content problems in the future.
+I plan on writing more lightweight plugins to solve common content problems in the future.
 If you have questions or ideas in regards to [Reframe.js](https://github.com/dollarshaveclub/reframe.js) please contact me - links below.